chris1384/mta-tas-dm/README.md

 ### 4. Additional Info (FAQ)
 ***What's TAS anyway?***
-- TAS is short for *Tool Assisted Speedruns*.
+- TAS is short for *Tool Assisted Speedrun*.
 Basically, you play the game using special tools to construct your run so that it would get to its goal in the fastest time possible.
 - Although its main use is to have the fastest route, it can also be used to record maps that are difficult to do in one segment.

 ***Is it really TAS?***
 - Yes and no.
 - This is not an external software.
 It's a simple LUA script that can be used on local servers in order for players to achieve some goals that couldn't be able to do before.
 - Since GTA:SA depends entirely on random movement.
 It's impossible to map the keys for every frame and expect to run it the same every time.
 These actions are not as deterministic as they are in Trackmania.
 - So in order to achieve a perfect playback, position and rotation of the vehicle are also used to manage these perfect runs.
-You can test the randomness by disabling helper functions and playback your run using only keys: ***/tascvar bool useOnlyBinds true***
+You can test the randomness by disabling helper functions and playback your run using only keys: ***/tascvar useOnlyBinds true***

 ***Differences between TAS and other Recording scripts***
 - Almost every recording script that has been made in the past are meant to be used exclusively on the Map Editor.